xueyublue/springboot-mvc-demo/README.md

 # springboot-mvc-demo
-Spring Boot MVC Demo Project
+This is a Springboot demo project for Spring MVC and Spring RESTful API

 - Springboot MVC
 - Springboot REST